 - Applicants must be enrolled in a graduate degree program (PhD, MFA, MA, MPhil, MBA, etc.).

 - Students applying for a fellowship should be at an advanced stage in their research or prospectus development and have a fully conceptualized project related to their degree program.

 - Researchers not currently enrolled in a graduate degree program should apply to the short-term research fellowship

 Expectations for Fellows

 - This is a residential fellowship and fellows are expected to spend the majority of their time in the reading room.
 Fellows are meant to participate in the intellectual life of the university and are encouraged to participate in the activities of library.

 - Seating in the reading room is limited, therefore applicants’ first choice for arrival cannot be guaranteed.
 Fellows must finalize their visit dates with the Fellowship Coordinator prior to arrival.

 - At the end of the fellowship period, fellows are asked to complete a questionnaire about their experience, provide a brief statement on research outcomes, and to acknowledge the fellowship in publications and lectures that stem from research conducted during the fellowship term.

-Fellowships will be awarded in the amount of $5,000 per month for up to four months of research.
-Fellows must also submit a budget to be eligible to receive up to $5,000 in funding to cover travel to and from New Haven.
-The proposed budget may also include travel costs for conducting research at other relevant research libraries directly following the fellowship period at Yale.
+Fellowships will be awarded in the amount of $5,000 per month for up to four months of research depending on the research needs of the project.
+An additional modest travel budget may be awarded if the project would benefit from research at another repository with vital complementary materials; this research would take place directly following the fellowship period at Yale.
 Fellows’ funding will be awarded at the beginning of the fellowship.
 All fellows are responsible for reporting their fellowship to their home institution and for paying any taxes related to the receipt of their fellowship.

 All materials must be received by the deadline.
 Applications from previous recipients of a Beinecke fellowship will be considered only in exceptional circumstances.
 Applicants are required to submit the following materials